 When the ears stick out from the face, it can create an asymmetrical appearance.
 Dr. Jennifer Parker Porter conducts otoplasty procedures to reposition the ears, gently pulling them back and in typical alignment with other facial features.

-Dr. Porter also performs cosmetic surgery to repair torn earlobes for patients in Washington, DC, Maryland, and Northern Virginia.
+Dr. Porter also performs cosmetic surgery to repair torn earlobes for patients.
 These tears are usually caused by heavy earrings, earrings that were snagged on clothing, or earrings worn during sleep.
 Patients may have spent years unable to wear accessories because of their injuries, and in a single procedure, they can have the damage repaired with a subtle scar as the only sign of surgery.

 The Benefits of Otoplasty and Torn Earlobe Surgery